If you’re reading this, you probably already have a good idea in mind of what you’re looking for in your marketing.

-With HotJar, you can even custom design the questions to get feedback from specific users or even very specific points within each of your website’s devices.
+With Hotjar, you can even custom design the questions to get feedback from specific users or even very specific points within each of your website’s devices.

 A/B testing certain designs can only take you so far.
-When it comes to actually understanding how a certain design is making your visitors feel, this is a great tool to get that feedback.
+When it comes to understanding how a certain design is making your visitors feel, this is a great tool to get that feedback.
 Since you can make changes and get feedback almost instantly, it allows for you to be able to make changes, or even just better understand what type of interface your users are expecting from your website.

-With surveys you can get feedback directly from your visitors.
+With surveys, you can get feedback directly from your visitors.
 What better way to help understand what issues they have or even what aspects of the flow of your website they like?

 In Hotjar, you can visualize each answer by the question.
-That gives you the power to get quick understanding of what the answer to your hypothesis might be.
+That gives you the power to get a quick understanding of what the answer to your hypothesis might be.

 Second, with the ability to ask users for feedback easily across all your platforms, getting quick feedback from your visitors is simple.